weakvar/FrameBuilder/README.md

 There is an [Example Project](https://github.com/weakvar/FrameBuilder/tree/main/Example/FrameBuilderExample) in the repository that demonstrates the layout of `MessengerDialogCell` on frames using FrameBuilder.
 If you're new to FrameBuilder, it's a great way to get started.
 Below are examples of using each of the methods provided by `FrameBuilder` class.

-### Methods for setting the width of the view
+### Methods for setting a width of the view

-Sets the specific width of the view:
+Sets the specific width of the `fooView`:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(